Some very fun Things to do in wine country in January

 Enjoy lunch and dinner with multi-course, prix-fixe menus.
 Lunch $20, dinner is $38 or $48.
 See details at Napa Valley Restaurant Week

-Winter Wineland January 18 and 19 in Healdsburg Area – this can get crowded and hectic, but folks love this annual event.
+Winter Wineland January 14 and 15 in the Healdsburg Area – this can get crowded and hectic, but folks love this annual event.
 See details

 Calistoga’s Winter in the Wineries Passport